A Nationwide Study of Reading

 3. How are these school libraries integrated into the reading and learning culture of these schools?

 Project Duration: 17 August 2016 to 28 February 2019

 From the research, the team has currently put out three reports.
 Report 1 (2018) is the result of a survey of 6,005 students from six secondary schools in Singapore and discusses the reading habits of Singapore teenagers as observed in 2017.
 Report 2 (2019) outlines the 21st Century School Libraries Framework which has guided our study of various secondary school libraries in Singapore.
-Report 3 is the result of a survey of 763 school leaders and teachers from schools with and without a professional librarian.
-The reports are available for download by clicking on the corresponding buttons below.
+Report 3 (2020) provides design patterns as guides for schools looking to improve their library spaces for teaching and learning.
+The School Libraries Perspectives Study is a related study under Report 3.